 Selling a house can be difficult at the best of times, but if it’s old and outdated, will this make achieving your sale even harder?
 Personal taste is a big factor of buying a house, and while some viewers may be able to see past the current decoration and imagine what they would do with the place, outdated décor can put potential buyers off.
 We Buy Any House look at some of the most common decoration that put viewers off a house, and how you can look at changing it for minimal cost.
 What should I look at updating?

 A popular colour in previous years but not so much now is a vibrant bathroom suite - often avocado green or bright blue.
 While these colours may still appeal to some buyers, more often than not it turns people off.
 There are ways to make it more attractive, however.
 You have a few options – you can look at combining the suite into a colour scheme, matching some bathroom accessories in complementary colours to make the features work together.
 You may consider replacing the suite, but you will need to decide if the cost of renovating the bathroom will pay off – how much will it increase your house value by?
-If you’re not sure what colours will work together, you can look at sites like Pinterest where you can see what other homeowners have done with their bathrooms and get some inspiration.
+If you’re not sure what colours will work together, you can look at sites like Pinterest for brands such as Roper Rhodes where you can see what other homeowners have done with their bathrooms and get some inspiration.

 2. Garish wallpaper